Home / Resources / Take 10 to settle and calm your mind

 So the first thing about mindfulness is getting the posture right.

-Sitting in a chair is absolutely fine, but we do have our feet flat on the whole and your hands either in your lap or on your thighs,
+Sitting in a chair is absolutely fine, but we do have our feet flat on the floor and your hands either in your lap or on your thighs,

 whichever is right for you.